HikwaMehluli/heraldzw/README.md

 #### Why I Created it?

 - Experiment with JAMstack tech.
-- Read the news without the boated advertisements for self
+- Read the news without the bloated advertisements.
-- Pontencially being brought in to develop modern News apps for Zimbabweas Press and Africa.
+- Potentially being asked or involved in the development of a more modern news apps across Africa.
-- ...flexing!

 #### Back to the World